gorkemu/belge-hizli/README.md

 *   Every field object in the `fields` array **must** include `name`, `label`, `fieldType`, and `required`.
 *   The `options` array is **required** for `fieldType` values of `select` or `radio`.
 *   Handlebars expressions (`{{handlebars_expressions}}`) and helper usage (`eq`, `math`, etc.) within the `content` **must** be consistent with the `name`s defined in the `fields` array and the data structure coming from the form.
+*   To make a field conditional, add a `condition` object specifying the `field` to check and the `value` it must have for the current field to be displayed.

 ## 📜 Available Scripts

 *   **Backend:**
-    *   `npm start`: Runs the backend server with node.
+    *   `npm start`: Runs the backend server with node (used in production).
-    *   `npm run dev`: Runs the backend server in development mode with nodemon (if configured).
+    *   `npm run dev`: Runs the backend server in development mode with nodemon.
 *   **Frontend:**
     *   `npm run dev`: Starts the frontend development server (with HMR).
     *   `npm run build`: Compiles the frontend files for production (into the `dist` folder).